S-400 missile system: Structure

 The Gamma-C1E SHF mobile radar station has a 300 km detection range.
 The Nebo-M VHF mobile radar station and the Resonance-NE radar station have a detection range of 400 km, and 40 km to an altitude of 500 m.
-All Nebo-family locators are doubled for army air defense.
+All Nebo-family locators are doubled for army air defence.
 During the 1970s, the long-range mobile UHF 5H87, and SHF 5H69 low-altitude locators were used.
 A goal of the 1980s was detection at an altitude of 10 m at a distance of 40 km.
 The Elbrus-90 computer is used to control the system.

 Components

 According to the Almaz-Antey product brochure, the 92N6E multi-function radar acts as the primary radar with an actual detection range of 340 km.
 An interceptor missile is highly dependent on 92N6E multi-function radar rather than Nebo-SVU high-altitude VHF radar.